istio-ecosystem/istio-operator/README.md

 customPackagePath: file:///usr/home/bob/go/src/github.com/ostromart/istio-installer/data/charts/
 ```

-These can be mixed and matched e.g. use a compiled in profile with local filesystem charts.
+You can mix and match these approaches.
+For example, you can use a compiled-in configuration profile with charts in your
+local file system.

 #### New API customization